zilkey/auto_tagger/README.md

      ** ci         ci/20090331045345              8031807feb5f4f99dd83257cdc07081fa6080cba some commit message
      ** staging    staging/20090331050908         8031807feb5f4f99dd83257cdc07081fa6080cba some commit message
      ** production production/20090331050917      8031807feb5f4f99dd83257cdc07081fa6080cba some commit message

+## Configuration

+You can store options in an options file, which is .auto_tagger by default.
+You can set options in this file like so:

+    --date-separator=-
+    --ref-path=autotags
+    --refs-to-keep=5

 ## Running tests: